Child Support and License Suspension

 - What if a court set the support?

 - What if DCS set the support?

 - What is a Conference Board Review?

 - They suspended my license.
 How can get it back?

 The Division of Child Support (DCS) may suspend your license if you are behind in child support.
-DCS can suspend any license issued by the State of Washington, including:
+DCS can suspend any license issued by the State of Washington.
+These include

-DCS sends you this if you are behind in child support.
+DCS sends this to you if you are behind in child support.
 It says:

 You are behind in support.